Urban Farm and Kitchen

 coleslaw in a bowl.

-Top Tip: You can use a mandolin or box grated to make quick work of the carrots and cabbage.
+Top Tip: You can use a mandoline or box grated to make quick work of the carrots and cabbage.

 Substitutions and variations